doxyme/content-style-guide/04-grammar-and-mechanics.html.md

 - 7am-10:30pm

 Specify time zones when writing about an event or something else people would need to schedule.
-Since doxy.me is in Atlanta, we default to ET.
+Since doxy.me is in New York, we default to ET.

 Abbreviate time zones within the continental United States as follows: